-- 1) Make different rectangles which have an area of 17 square units.
-(Draw as many as you can) - 2) Fill this table. - 3) Do you see any congruent rectangles among the rectangle you have drawn? - 4) Compare your table with your friend's.
+1) Draw different rectangles which have an area of 17 square units.
+(Draw as many as you can).

+2) Fill the given table.

+- 3) Do you see any congruent rectangles among the rectangle you have drawn? - 4) Compare your table with the tables filled by some of your friends.